CompOmics/compomics.github.io/searchgui/_posts/2015-12-10-searchcli.md

 ## SearchGUI Command Line Interface

-The command line interface to SearchGUI, referred to as SearchCLI, makes is easy to use SearchGUI in a command line setting, for example as part of a bigger software pipeline.
+The command line interface to SearchGUI, referred to as SearchCLI, makes it possible to run all search engines supported by SearchGUI using a single command line.

 SearchCLI searches spectrum files according to search parameters using [X!Tandem](http://www.thegpm.org/tandem), [MS-GF+](https://bix-lab.ucsd.edu/pages/viewpage.action?pageId=13533355), [MS Amanda](http://ms.imp.ac.at/?goto=msamanda), [MyriMatch](http://forge.fenchurch.mc.vanderbilt.edu/scm/viewvc.php/*checkout*/trunk/doc/index.html?root=myrimatch), [Comet](http://comet-ms.sourceforge.net/), [Tide](http://cruxtoolkit.sourceforge.net), [Andromeda](http://www.andromeda-search.org) and [OMSSA](http://www.ncbi.nlm.nih.gov/pubmed/15473683), and the results are X!Tandem .t.xml files, MS-GF+ .mzid files, MS Amanda .csv files, MyriMatch .mzid files, Comet .pep.xml files, Tide .txt, Andromeda .res files and OMSSA .omx files.

 Note that the spectra must be provided in the Mascot Generic File (mgf) format.

-The recommended way to generate an identification parameters file is via the SearchGUI graphical user interface.
-But the file can also be created using the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html).
-The folders used in the processing can be set via [PathSettingsCLI](#pathsettingscli).
+For spectrum file conversion, we recommend using msConvert, part of [ProteoWizard](http://proteowizard.sourceforge.net/).

+Identification parameters for use in SearchCLI can be provided as a file.
+Identification parameter files are in the [json](https://en.wikipedia.org/wiki/JSON) format and can be created in the graphical user interface, using the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html), or using third party tools.
+Alternatively, the parameters can be passed directly to SearchCLI by using the command line arguments of the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html).

+Temporary folders used in the processing can be set via [PathSettingsCLI](#pathsettingscli).
+Note that search engines use indexes and temporary files stored locally in their folder.
+It is thus important to use a single instance of SearchCLI at a time.
+In distributed setups, we recommend keeping a clean copy of SearchGUI, and distribute it to the different workers prior to execution.

 ### General command line